Charlescai123/ecvxcone/README.md

 With the growing adoption of machine learning and optimization at the edge, we envision an optimization toolchain that can run efficiently on devices with limited computational resources, delivering real-time performance in those resource-constrained environments.

-In addition, there remains a persistent gap between academic research and industrial deployment.
+In addition, there remains a gap between academic research and industrial deployment.
 Many optimization algorithms stay confined to theory, limited by hardware constraints and the lack of practical, open-source implementations.
 This repository aspires to bridge that gap—empowering both academic exploration and real-world deployment, while fostering closer collaboration between research and industry.

 ### 🚀 Applications